 Several African countries rely heavily on informal care provision for long-term care (Hu, 2019).
 Providing care for a sick family member is a normative role embedded within African culture (Asuquo et al., 2013).
-The Nigerian informal care system assumes that family members should care for their loved ones.
-Such as older adults suffering from chronic illnesses cannot maintain their independence to manage basic physical needs (Asuquo et al., 2013;

-Okediji et al., 2017).
-This could be due to cultural expectations and family relationships with care recipients

-(Faronbi et al., 2019).
-Informal care predominates in developing countries such as Nigeria and other African countries in the Sub-Saharan region, which are collectivist in orientation.
-Informal caregiving systems are simultaneously dwindling due to socio-demographic factors within families experiencing infertility, higher migration, less inter-generational cohabitation, divorce, and re-marriage (Kaschowitz & Brandt, 2017).
+The Nigerian informal care system is based on an assumption that, family members should care for their loved ones.
+Such as older adults suffering from chronic illnesses, who are unable to maintain their independence to manage basic physical needs (Akanji et al., 2002; Asuquo et al., 2013; Okediji et al., 2017).
+This could be due to cultural expectations and family relationships with care recipients (Faronbi, et al., 2019).
+Informal care predominates in developing countries such as Nigeria and other African countries in the Sub-Saharan region, which are collectivist in orientation (Kaschowitz & Brandt, 2017).
+Apparently, informal caregiving systems are simultaneously dwindling due to socio-demographic factors within families experiencing infertility, higher migration, less intergenerational co-habitation, divorce and re-marriage (Victor, 2008).
 As a result, the burden of long-term care increasingly falls on the available family caregivers.
-This is a significant contribution by family caregivers who form the backbone of the health care system globally (Fernandes & Angelo, 2016).
+This is a significant contribution by family caregivers who form the backbone of health care system globally (Fernandes & Angelo, 2016; Goldberg & Rickler, 2011).
 However, their role appears hidden and unrecognized (Reinhard et al., 2014).
-Following our research on the lived experience of family caregivers of older adults with chronic illness in Benue state, Nigeria, we found that they face challenges in caring and finding support, which is gotten mainly from family and friends.
-In this paper, we focus on the role and recommendations of other relevant stakeholders.
-We sought to understand the perspective of policy implementers, health care professionals, and religious and community leaders on support for family caregivers.
+Following our research on the lived experience of family caregivers of older adults with chronic illness in Benue state, Nigeria, we found that they face challenges caring and finding support, which is gotten majorly from family and friends.
+In this paper we focus on the role and recommendations of other relevant stakeholders.
+We sought to understand the perspective of policy implementers, healthcare professionals, religious and community leaders on support for family caregivers.